tikal86/tikal86.github.io/_posts/2021-11-12-starting-with-elm.md

 ## The conclusion
 I am glad that in the end I got it working with Elm 0.19 and electron.
 The guide helped me a lot to understand all the moving parts.
+In the next parts we can start building an application.

+## What about webpack?
+The original guide included webpack.
+The version of webpack used was version 1.
+The elm-loader for webpack version 1 does not support Elm 0.19.
+Since I wanted to use the latest version of Elm this was not an option.

+I tried to make it work with the latest version of webpack, but this was not a simple task.
+(If you want to see the [attempt](https://tikal86.github.io/elm/failed-webpack-configuration)), but not a successful one.
+But since this is about Elm and not webpack, this is not a big problem.

 ## References